VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The only event subscriber in the reservations bounded context is the **RegistrationProcessManager** class.
-Its router subscribes to the event bus to handle specific events as shown in the following code sample from the **RegistrationProcessManager** class.
+Its router subscribes to the event bus to handle specific events, as shown in the following code sample from the **RegistrationProcessManager** class.

 > **Note:** We use the term handler to refer to the classes that handle